Invitation to Submit

 We invite you to submit abstracts in the formats below.
 While you will be asked to indicate your preferred presentation format when submitting your abstract, the program committee may request an alternative format be considered.
 The program committee will allocate the format of presentations, taking into account the preference of authors and the balance of the program.

-Oral presentations will be allocated 12 minutes for presentation plus 3 minutes for questions (15 minutes in total).
+Oral presentations will be allocated 12 minutes for presentation plus 2 minutes for questions and 1 minute for changing over (15 minutes in total).

 Posters will be displayed in the catering area for the duration of the symposium.
 There will be a focused poster session following the sessions on one evening.